AkazaRenn/FruitToolbox/README.md

 # Fruit Language Switcher

 A tool to mimic the famous you-know-who fruit's language switcher on Windows.
-A GUI will finally be added but for now it's only a console project.
+A GUI will finally be added but for now it only has a tray icon (no actual icon).

 ## What does it do